Frequently Asked Questions

 OSEA Heritage Ethnography Field School provides training in ethnographic field work and research methods.
 The program is open to undergraduate and graduate students in any social science and humanities field, as well as to post-baccalaurates.
 Participants enroll in two courses.
 The core seminar provides an anthropological approach and the analytical foundations for understanding and investigating heritage in local and global contexts.
 The ethnographic methods and fieldwork practicum consists of three components.
 One unit is an intensive introduction to spoken Maya langauge for use in the conduct of fieldwork.
 The second unit is a classroom seminar in which ethnographic methods are presented and discussed.
 The goal is for students to design practical research projects on heritage issue in the Maya communities in the region of Chichén Itzá.
 The third component is the fieldwork practicum in which students actually conduct the ethnographic research they have designed.
 The fieldwork is closely supervised and punctuated with participation in a fieldwork forum or workshop in which students discuss their sucesses and difficulties and a student “conference” presentation of their research results.
 Participants can choose to do ethographic projects with a traditional research agenda or as an applied/action-based research.
 Projects are designed as individual fieldwork or as collaborative research articulated to the ongoing investigation of heritage and tourism development in the Pisté-Chichén Itzá socioeconomic microregion.

-End: End date is the earliest date of Departure for successful completion of program.
+End: End date is the earliest date of Departure from Piste after 12pm.

 Location: Pisté and Chichén Itzá, Yucatán, México, and surrounding Maya Indian communities